 Similar to water-soluble vitamins, the fat-soluble vitamins A, D, E and K are essential micronutrients that support a healthy metabolism by helping the body unleash calories stored in macronutrients.
 They are especially critical for optimal cell function, heart and blood vessel health, proper nerve function, bone and skin integrity, vision and immunity.
 Vitamins A and E also function as antioxidants.

 Fat-Soluble Vitamin Hack: It’s always better to get your fat-soluble vitamins from the range of whole foods that contain them rather than supplements.
 These include deeply colored vegetables (leafy greens, peppers and carrot), nuts and seeds, fatty fish, egg yolks and dairy foods.
-Since, dietary fat is needed to properly absorb these vitamins, it’s also important to incorporate full-fat foods into your diet.
+Since the body needs dietary fat to properly absorb these vitamins, it’s also important to incorporate full-fat foods into your diet.

 Sometimes called “roughage” or “bulk,” fiber is the indigestible part of plant-based foods.
 When you consume fiber-rich foods, your body absorbs the nutrients and the fiber simply passes through.
 In passing, fiber absorbs excess wastes and pushes them out.
 Through its collective functions, fiber regulates your body’s use of sugars, reduces the presence of cholesterol, and keeps your bowels moving.